 Plenty of things were better, or at least they seemed that way, in the 1980s.
 Tom Cruise.
 Powerful Dynasty shoulder pads.
 Those chocolate-on-chocolate-on-chocolate Feast ice creams (the pre-Magnum luxury melty sweets on a stick).
 Transformers.
 But one thing that definitely was not is video games.
 Quit the hooting, granddad, Defender was a load of crap, and Tetris just a bunch of lines.

-Coming out in America on November the 11th, with the dates for other territories TBC, and immediately putting itself at the top of Christmas Lists amongst 30-somethings across the 50 states slash the world, this grey box of emulated treats, a diminutive mimic of the original 8bit NES, is a lot like already-out-there micro-consoles collecting a raft of retro hits and misses – there's something like 340 of them just focusing on the Mega Drive, at the last count.
-The differences are a) that this is an official Nintendo product so you know it's built to last and probably won't be lying about what games are included on the box; and b) seriously, come on, look at those games.
+Coming out in the US on November 11, with the dates for other territories TBD, and immediately putting itself at the top of Christmas lists among 30-somethings across the 50 states slash the world, this gray box of emulated treats, a diminutive mimic of the original 8bit NES, is a lot like already-out-there micro-consoles collecting a raft of retro hits and misses—there's something like 340 of them just focusing on the Mega Drive, at the last count.
+The differences are a) that this is an official Nintendo product, so you know it's built to last and probably won't be lying about what games are included on the box; and b) seriously, come on, look at those games.

 Am I about to list them all?
 I think I might.
-See, where I said up there that video games in the 1980s weren't as good as they are today, which is true, that isn't denying the fact that a great many foundations for series we hold dear today – Zelda, Metroid, Mario and more – began on the NES.
+See, where I said up there that video games in the 1980s weren't as good as they are today, which is true, that isn't denying the fact that a great many foundations for series we hold dear today—Zelda, Metroid, Mario, and more—began on the NES.
 And while sometimes clunky of controls and always less-vivid-than-you-remember of visuals, the greater percentage of the 30 titles on the Nintendo Classic Mini are bona-fide try-them-at-least-the-once affairs, if for no other reason than to see where the lore of Samus Aran, of the Belmonts, of Little Mac, began.
-Nutshell: for sixty bucks in the States, and one hopes for something like £50 in the UK, this is video gaming history for a fraction of the price of assembling the same collection via Nintendo's eShop.
-(Sometime VICE contributor Chris Scullion worked that out to be over £105, or $150.)
+Nutshell: For sixty bucks, this is video-gaming history for a fraction of the price of assembling the same collection via Nintendo's eShop.
+(VICE contributor Chris Scullion worked that out to be over $150.)